 3- Patience: In Tibetan, Zöpa.
 This refers to being patient and accepting of others as well as being patient with our own spiritual practice and development.
 Additionally, it is the practice of being patient when we are suffering.

-4- Diligence: In Tibetan, Tsöndru.
+4- Zeal: In Tibetan, Tsöndru.
 Specifically, it is an energetic and enthusiastic kind of effort.
-The feeling of joy in performing any kind of spiritual practice or virtuous action is the practice of diligence.
+The feeling of joy and enthusiasm in performing any kind of spiritual practice or virtuous action is the practice of tsöndru.
 If you are not enthusiastic about something, even a small hindrance can feel like an insurmountable obstacle.

 5- Concentration: In Tibetan, Samten.
 In order to fulfill any intention, it is important to have the ability to focus and to not become distracted.
 Concentration is needed for both study and meditation.